-- Reddit has shut down use of Pushshift API for researchers as part of taking the platform public.
-Reddit constituted approximately half of the purposive sample, and its loss substantively impacts estimates of Conspiracy/Fringe and Extreme Left forums. - Telegram exports are now completely automated.
-Telegram broadcast channels are often accompanied by associated chat channels, which can be public, private, or private with public links.
-(Telegram regards the latter as public because people can access the chat through the public link.)
-As I switched from manual exports to automation, 57 Telegram channels that were private chats with public links became inaccessible because my programs not longer accessed data through the public link.
-These private-yet-public channels have now been removed from the study, and their history has been removed. - Several other Telegram channels have ceased supporting public chat channels.
+- Reddit has shut down use of Pushshift API for researchers as part of going public.
+Reddit constituted approximately half of the purposive sample, and its lost has substantively impacts estimates of Conspiracy/Fringe and Extreme Left forums. - Telegram exports are now completely automated.
+Telegram broadcast channels are sometimes accompanied by private chat channels that have public invitations, and there were 57 of these channels in the study.
+When manually downloaded, they appear as public, but with automation appear as private and have been removed because private material is not included in the study and their history has been removed.. - Several other Telegram channels have ceased supporting public chat channels.
 This is sometimes used as a strategy to minimize bot activity in an online community.
-The history of these channels is included in this study because the removal of these channels represents a legitimate decline in activity that should be counted. - Twitter is not included in the study, so the removal of academic researchers from the Twitter API has no impact.
+The history of these channels is included in this study because the removal of these channels represents a legitimate decline in activity that should be counted.. - Twitter is not included in the study, so the removal of academic researchers from the Twitter API has no impact.
+It is possible that some of this activity has moved to Twitter, which is outside the purposive sample, though this is hard to verify.